AdamBrutsaert/EpitechCodeAndGameMinesweeper/README.md

 # Minesweeper

-This project is developped for the CodeAndGame activity for Epitech
+This project is developped for the CodeAndGame activity of Epitech.

-## Developper Notes

-This code won't use classes as it is designed towards beginners.